monsonite/MINT/README.md

 Whilst these 4 areas are relatively widely spaced in RAM - this is only an artifact of the code development process.
 In reality, the 4 main sections may be concatenated such that the total memory requirement is about 1K bytes.

+# Operation

+Mint is a bytecode interpreter - this means that all of its instructions are 1 byte long.
+However, the choice of instruction uses printable ascii characters, as a human readable alternative to assembly language.
+The interpreter handles 16-bit integers and addresses which is sufficient for small applications running on an 8-bit cpu.

+There are roughly 30 punctuation and arithmetical symbols available in the printable ascii codes.
+These are assigned to the primitive functions, from which more complex programs can be built.

+Maths Operators:

++   16-bit integer addition  ADD
+-   16-bit integer subtraction  SUB
+*   8-bit by 8-bit integer multiplication  MUL
+/   16-bit by 8-bit division DIV
+%   16-bit by 8-bit modulo MOD
+<   16-bit comparison LT
+=   16 bit comparison EQ
+>   16-bit comparison GT

+Logical Operators:

+~   16-bit bitwise inversion INV
+#   16-bit negation (2's complement) NEG
+&   16-bit bitwise AND
+|   16-bit bitwise OR
+^   16-bit bitwise XOR

+Stack Operations:

+"   Duplicate the top member of the stack DUP
+'   Drop the top member of the stack DROP
+$   Swap the top 2 members of the stack  SWAP
+.
+Print the top member of the stack as a decimal number DOT

+Memory Operations:

+@   FETCH a value from memory
+!
+STORE a value to memory

+Variables:

+}   SAVE the top of stack to a variable
+{   LOAD the top of stack from a variable

+Loops and conditional execution:

+(   BEGIN a loop or conditionally executed code block )   END a loop or conditionally executed code block

+[   OPEN an array
+]   CLOSE an array

+Miscellaneous:

+_   STRING  _Everything between underscores is a sting_

+\   QUIT

+?
+QUERY

+`   TICK